Football Nonsense

 🚶 Walk from Station: It’s only 1 mile and takes you through Sheffield’s brilliant pub quarter – easiest away day in the Championship!

-🚗 If Driving: City centre Park & Ride genuinely works best – enjoy the pubs, then walk down!
+🚗 If driving, the city centre Park & Ride genuinely works best – enjoy the pubs, then walk down!

 🍺 City Centre First: Sheffield’s pub scene is genuinely world-class – The Sheffield Tap and Devonshire Cat are must-visits

-🌳 Make a Weekend: Peak District on the doorstep, brilliant culture and nightlife – this deserves more than a matchday
+🌳 Make a Weekend of it: Peak District on the doorstep, brilliant culture and nightlife – this deserves more than matchday

 🎵 Music City: Check out Sheffield’s legendary music venues – you’re in Arctic Monkeys territory!